 Sport is a left-field choice for a Ted episode to tackle, having no relation whatsoever to do with religion.
 The relevance of the characters’ occupation has been dwindling since the show began, but this might be the point where it starts to feel like they might as well not even be priests at all.
 Numerous episodes flow from the idea of a silly competition – it’s a very easy framework on which to hang a plot, complete with ready-made slots for anxious preparations, reversals of fortune, and the inevitable competition itself.
 The sillier the competition, the more seriously the characters must take it to make the central joke land.
 In this case, they take it very seriously indeed, to the point that that tension becomes the episode’s main source of laughs.

 Ted’s role as a brutal coach was inspired by the behavior of several real football managers.
 The writers’ main point of reference seems to have been Do I Not Like That, a documentary focusing on Graham Taylor’s experiences managing the England team in the lead-up to the 1994 FIFA World Cup.
 (The name was taken from a catchphrase of Taylor’s.
 Linehan recalls that they once wrote the line, “Do I not like that?
 No, I do not not like that.
 I like that,” but doesn’t specify whether it was cut from “Escape From Victory” or part of something else altogether.
 Either way, he regrets not including it somewhere in the episode.)
 It’s tempting to link Ted’s colourful tirades to Sunderland manager Peter Reid’s half-time cursing, but Premier Passions, the five-part documentary series chronicling his experiences in the previous season, only started airing late in the third series’s production.
-Brian Clough’s prickly, no-nonsense demeanour seems to have been a more substantial influence.
+Brian Clough’s prickly, no-nonsense demeanour seems to have been a more substantial influence, while the episode title itself inverts that of the film Escape to Victory (another Nazi joke).

 The writers planned a scene where Ted and Dougal visit a priest who would give them advice on how to defeat Rugged Island.
 The scene was to be shot in a church, and parody Sean Connery’s “Chicago way” speech in The Untouchables.
 They wrote the role for Dave Allen, a pioneer of disregarding religion in Irish comedy; semi-retired by the time of production, Allen requested an exorbitant fee, so they simply dropped the scene.